-The check does not cover all occupations but is designed to protect children and other vulnerable sections of the community.
-This means employers can ensure that any candidate who is offered a job is suitable for the role and that nobody who comes into contact with that person is placed at risk.
+The DBS check does not cover all jobs but is designed to protect children and other vulnerable sections of the community.
+This means employers can make sure that any candidate who is offered a job is suitable for the role and that nobody who comes into contact with that person is placed at risk.

-There are various jobs where it is necessary to assess a candidates suitability by running a criminal background check.
+There are various jobs where employers assess a candidates suitability by running a criminal background check.